 - How do your viewers prefer content consumption?
 Binge-watching on the couch or during travel to work and back?

-This is a mix of what you have, what is working right now, and which directions you can take to set up a new distribution channel.
+This mix of what you have, what is working right now, and which directions you can take to set up a new distribution channel.

 However, you’ll have to make sure that your audience can watch your content on all screens.
 Achieve this by: